-- 1. Buildings, structures and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal use. - b) Retail stores, the primary function of which is the distribution of merchandise for sale or rent to the general public.
-Said merchandise being offered for distribution shall be stocked and displayed within the building except that the occasional conduct of an outdoor/sidewalk sale or the external display of merchandise, both meeting health and safety standards, is allowed but only as authorized by the Board of Selectmen. - c) Offices for business or professional use. - d) Salesroom for motor vehicles, trailers, boats, farm implements or machinery with repair services and storage permitted but not including auto body, welding or soldering shops. - e) Undertaking establishment or funeral home. - f) Restaurant or other establishment providing food and beverage within a building. - g) Bank or other financial institution. - h) Personal care services such as but not limited to barber shops, beauty parlors, and nail salons. - i) Repair shops for small electronic equipment, appliances and tools. - j) Any of the following uses if authorized by special permit from the Zoning Board of Appeals: - 1) Restaurant or other establishment providing food and beverages and live entertainment within a building. - 2) Motel or hotel - 3) Commercial indoor amusement or recreation place or place of assembly - 4) Automobile service station - 5) Automotive car wash - 6) Shopping center - 7) Drive-thru facility - k) Any of the following uses if authorized by a special permit from the Planning and Economic Development Board: - 1) Assisted living residence facility as defined by M.G.L, chapter 19D. - 2.
-Permitted and allowable uses shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 30% - c) Minimum lot width: 100 ft. - d) Minimum front-yard setback: 50 ft. of which the first 10 ft. nearest the street line shall not be used for the parking or storage of vehicles but shall be suitably landscaped, and the next 20 ft. shall be utilized for through traffic to adjoining lots unless an alternative location is approved by the Planning and Economic Development Board during the site plan review process.
+- 1. Buildings, structures and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal use. - b) Retail Sales (Revised May 14, 2012) - c) Offices for business or professional use. - d) Salesroom for motor vehicles, trailers, boats, farm implements or machinery with repair services and storage permitted but not including auto body, welding or soldering shops. - e) Undertaking establishment or funeral home. - f) Restaurant or other establishment providing food and beverage within a building. - g) Bank or other financial institution. - h) Personal care services such as but not limited to barber shops, beauty parlors, and nail salons. - i) Repair shops for small electronic equipment, appliances and tools. - j) Any of the following uses if authorized by special permit from the Zoning Board of Appeals: - 1) Restaurant or other establishment providing food and beverages and live entertainment within a building. - 2) Motel or hotel - 3) Commercial indoor amusement or recreation place or place of assembly - 4) Vehicle Fuel Station - 5) Automotive car wash - 6) Shopping center - 7) Drive-thru facility - 8) Kennel - 9) Vehicle Repair - k) Any of the following uses if authorized by a special permit from the Planning and Economic Development Board: - 1) Assisted living residence facility as defined by M.G.L, chapter 19D. - 2) Local Convenience Retail with Associated Vehicle Fuel Station

+- 2. Permitted and allowable uses shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 30% - c) Minimum continuous frontage: 100 ft.

+- d) Minimum front-yard setback: 50 ft. of which the first 10 ft. nearest the street line shall not be used for the parking or storage of vehicles but shall be suitably landscaped, and the next 20 ft. shall be utilized for through traffic to adjoining lots unless an alternative location is approved by the Planning and Economic Development Board during the site plan review process. - e) Minimum side-yard and rear-yard setback: 25 ft. of which the first 10 ft. nearest each lot line, if the adjacent use is residential in whole or in part, shall not be used for the parking or storage of vehicles but shall be suitably landscaped. - f) Maximum building height: 40 ft.
+A height greater than 40 ft. up to a maximum of 60' may be allowed by special permit from the Planning and Economic Development Board.